bjsi/incremental-everything/README.md

 #### Incremental Video

 - You can tag YouTube videos with the `Incremental` tag to watch them incrementally.
+- It will work if you tag the link Rem itself, or a Rem with the YouTube link as a source.
-- The plugin will automatically save your progress.
+- The plugin will automatically save your progress and playback rate.
-- You can open the notes section to take notes while you watch.
+- You can open the resizable notes section to take notes while you watch.

 #### Incremental Mathematics